lxc-xx/shell.py/README.md

 * cpl.py: Copy files in a list
 * minus.py: Minus a file using another file
-* tree.py: Not finished now
+* tree.py: Print a tree structure of given path
-* led.py: Not finished now
+* led.py: Process a file line by line using Python code